 Cookies help us to understand you better.
 Browse on or click to

-Are agreements in restraint of trade enforceable?
+Restraint of trade enforceable?

 By John Saner SC, author of “Agreements in Restraint of Trade in South African Law” Prescription in South African Law and Medical Malpractice in South Africa published by LexisNexis South Africa.